 picture is a bit dated,

 done for me.
 I think it

 was around 1987.

 I believe the role of the government is to protect the citizenry through the administration of laws according to our constitution.
-It is beneficial to the citizenry to have certain
+It is beneficial to the people to have certain

 services provided by a central government, i.e. National defense, police protection, fire fighting, utilities, roads, etc. The government has become gargantuan and is infiltrating